sebastge/thesisFinal/README.md

 To run casEV you will need Repast Simphony installed locally.
 Installation instruction can be found at: https://repast.github.io/

 After installing Rapst Simphony, this repository needs to be cloned locally.
-After doing that, import the project using Eclipse IDE:
+After doing that, import the project using Eclipse IDE (w/Repast Simphony):

 Right click package exporer window -> import -> General -> Existing projects into work space -> select root directory (navigate to the cloned the project) -> finish.)